 pdfDocs became an integral part of Macpherson Kelley’s journey to an efficient PaperLite environment.
 The PDF creation, editing, and review solution is an important tool in assisting the firm to achieve many outcomes, one of which was to make client interactions easier through digital workflows.

 A key example is filing an Evidence of Use submission in relation to a Trade Mark Opposition – which is now completed predominantly in electronic form.
-Principal, Belinda Sigismundi, and Lawyer, Georgia Davies-Jackson at the firm used pdfDocs Binder to make the process more efficient and less reliant on paper.
+Principal, Belinda Sigismundi, and Lawyer, Georgia Davies-Jackson at the firm used pdfDocs binder to make the process more efficient and less reliant on paper.

-pdfDocs has not only sped up the client review and approval process, it has also saved many hours of printing and scanning for the firm’s support staff.
+pdfDocs has not only sped up the client review and approval process, but it has also saved many hours of printing and scanning for the firm’s support staff.
 Significantly fewer hardcopy pages are being used since pdfDocs enables on-screen editing, digital signatures, and secure electronic distribution.
 Thanks to pdfDocs Macpherson Kelley is now able to service the clients the same way they work – quickly, efficiently, and digitally.